Here, I will describe my home studio setup with getting a great sound in mind.

 I am recording to an external 7200 rpm G-Tech drive.
 I recommend recording to an external drive, that way the drive that is doing the thinking (your computer) is not “writing to itself.”

 If and when it’s mix time, I can and will output wav files of each track from Garageband.
-I found a great little tutorial on how to do this here as it is a slightly hidden feature:
+I found a great little tutorial on how to do this here as it is a slightly hidden feature, check it here.

 Just Get Started!